Hyperbolic Geometry and Closed Bosonic String Field Theory I: The String Vertices Via Hyperbolic Riemann Surfaces: The quantum BV master action

-The basic degrees of freedom in the closed string field theory are the closed string fields.
-An arbitrary closed string field is an arbitrary vector in the Hilbert space $\mathcal{H}$ of the closed string worldsheet CFT and can be expressed as an arbitrary linear superposition of the basis states:
+\underline{\bf{String fields}}: The basic degrees of freedom in closed string field theory are the closed string fields.
+An arbitrary string field is an arbitrary vector in the Hilbert space $\mathcal{H}$ of the worldsheet CFT.
+It can be expressed as an arbitrary linear superposition of the basis states $\{|\Phi_s\rangle\}$ for $\mathcal{H}$ with even Grassmanality:

-where the set of states $\{|\Phi_s\rangle\}$ forms a basis for the Hilbert space $\mathcal{H}$.
-Each target space field $\psi_s$ is a function of the target space coordinates.
+An arbitrary target space field $\psi_s$ is a function of the target space coordinates.
 It is the component of the vector $|\Psi\rangle$ along the basis vector $|\Phi_s\rangle$.
-The ghost number of a component of the string field is declared to be the ghost number of the corresponding first quantized state.
-Each target space field $\psi_s$ entering into the string field as $|\Phi_s\rangle\psi_s$ are assigned a target space ghost number defined by
+The Grassmanality of the string field $|\Psi\rangle_s$ is even and it is same as that of the CFT operator $\Psi_s$ which creates the state by acting on the vacuum.
+The ghost number of a component of the string field is same as that of the corresponding first quantized state.
+Target space field $\psi_s$ entering into the string field as $|\Phi_s\rangle\psi_s$ are assigned a target space ghost number defined by

 where $G_s$ is the ghost number of the state $|\Phi_s\rangle$.
-The Grasmmanality of the string field $|\Psi\rangle$ is declared to be even.
-Since the Grassmanality of the vacua $|\mathbf{ 1},p\rangle$ is also declared to be even, the Grassmanality of the state $|\Psi_s\rangle$ is same as the Grassmanality of the CFT operator $\Psi_s$ that creates the state by acting on the vacumm.
+The first quantized ghost number operator $G$ is given by